ICIQ/iciq.github.io/_posts/2013-10-12-MATLAB-docs-testing.md

 title: Documentation, testing, and default arguments for your MATLAB packages
 name: Documentation, testing, and default arguments for your MATLAB packages
 subtitle: Helping MATLAB be a little more like Python
-tags: python MATLAB testing documentation software RK-Opt
+tags: python matlab testing documentation software RK-Opt
 categories: blog-post
 ---
 Note: this post was originally written by [David Ketcheson](http://www.davidketcheson.info/2013/10/12/MATLAB-docs-testing.html).